 Padmaj turns to another boy, “Varun, we need three more Gorthons by the end of the day.
 Will you have them ready?”

-This entry is part of Jack Rusher’s journal, originally published March 23rd, 2005, in New York.
+This entry is part of Jack Rusher’s archive, originally published March 23rd, 2005, in New York.